kirkzhangtech/kirkzhangtech.github.io/source/_posts/oracle/OraclePL_SQL_Recipes.md

 messages can help ensure that your database is not attacked.
 It is never an enjoyable experience to explain to your users that all usernames and passwords were compromised.
 Time is much better spent securing your code than going back to clean up after a malicious attack.
-C H A P T E R  9

-  

-187
-Exceptions
+# 9. Exceptions
 Exceptions are a fundamental part of any well-written program.
 They are used to display user-friendly error messages when an error is raised by an application, nondefault exception handling, and sometimes recovery so that an application can continue.
-Surely you have seen your fair share of ORA- XXXXX error messages.
+Surely you have seen your fair share of ORA-XXXXX error messages.
 Although these messages are extremely useful to a developer for debugging and correcting issues, they are certainly foreign to the average application user and can be downright frightening to see.
 Imagine that you are working with a significant number of updates via an application form, and after you submit your 150th update, an Oracle error is displayed.
 Your first reaction would be of panic, hoping that you haven’t just lost all of the work you had completed thus far.
 By adding exception handling to an application, you can ensure that exceptions are handled in an orderly fashion so that no work is lost.
 You can also create a nicer error message to let the user know all changes have been saved up to this point so that sheer panic doesn’t set in when the exception is raised.
 Exceptions can also be raised as a means to provide informative detail regarding processes that are occurring within your application.
 They are not merely restricted to being used when Oracle encounters an issue.
 You can raise your own exceptions as well when certain circumstances are encountered in your application.
 Whatever the case may be, exception handling should be present in any production-quality application code.
 This chapter will cover some basics of how to use exception handling in your code.
 Along the way, you will learn some key tips on how exception handling can make your life easier.
 In the end, you should be fully armed to implement exception handling for your applications.

-9-1.
+## 9-1.
 Trapping an Exception
 **Problem**
 A procedure in your application has the potential to cause an exception to be raised.
 Rather than let the program exit and return control to the host machine, you want to perform some cleanup to ensure data